 10. Panoramic views from Kapuzinerberg and Mönchsberg

 One of the many reasons Salzburg is unique is that the city has multiple mountains surrounding it.
-From awesome architecture to mesmerizing mountains, the city’s skyline and scenery are extremely dynamic.
+The city’s skyline and scenery are extremely dynamic from awesome architecture to mesmerizing mountains.

 There are many options for hikes on different mountains to give you viewpoints of Salzburg and beyond.
-I think the best panoramic views are from Kapuzinerberg and Mönchsberg., both mountains located inside the city of Salzburg.
+I think the best panoramic views are from Kapuzinerberg and Mönchsberg., both mountains in Salzburg.

 If you don’t want to walk to the top, you can take the Mönchsberg Lift, which carries passengers to the top of Mönchsberg in just 30 seconds.
 The scenic terrace offers magical views of Salzburg’s Old Town, Hohensalzburg Fortress, and the Alps.

 The three-mile hike to the top of Kapuzinerberg is considered easy.
 It takes about two hours and fifteen minutes to complete.
-On the hike, you’ll see the ruins of a medieval fortress in addition to the panoramic views of Salzburg, Hohensalzburg Fortress, and the Alps.
+On the hike, you’ll see the ruins of a medieval fortress and the panoramic views of Salzburg, Hohensalzburg Fortress, and the Alps.